 How to transcribe

-Preserve original spelling, punctuation, grammar, word order, and any page numbers or catalog letters or numbers.
+Preserve original text spelling, punctuation, grammar, word order, and any page numbers or catalog letters or numbers.
 Do not paraphrase the original text, just type what you see.
-Some historical handwriting uses the "long s" form, which looks like a lowercase "f".
-Transcribe this as a lowercase "s".
 Some writers use an equals sign as a dash or to add emphasis.
 You can use an equals sign to represent this feature.
 Dashes and other punctuation can be a little unusual in the early twentieth century and earlier, so just make your best guess on whether something is an en dash, em dash, period or something else.

 If a misspelling will impact the searchability of the document, use a tag to add the correct spelling.
 Only registered users can add tags and review documents, so create an account if you'd like to do either of those activities.

 Preserve line breaks to make it easier for someone to review your transcription.
 To create a line break hit "enter" or "return" at the end of a line.
 Don't worry if your text in the transcription box spills over two lines before you hit enter.
-So long as you have not inserted a hard return, no line break will be recorded.
-The exception to preserving line breaks is where words are broken over two lines or two pages.
-When the word is broken over two lines on the same page, type the word on the first line that it appears.
-In the case of a word that breaks across two pages, transcribe it on both pages.
+If you have not inserted a hard return, no line break will be recorded.

 Do not expand abbreviations, just type what you see.
-You can use the tagging function to record an important abbreviation such as a proper noun that is not already recorded in the item description.
+You can use the tagging function to record the expanded text of an important abbreviation such as a proper noun that otherwise does not appear in the text.

-The Library website cannot search for bold, italic, underlined, superscript or indented text, so even when you see these features please transcribe the words without any styling.
+We ask that you not try to capture formatting, such as underlining.
+The Library website cannot search for bold, italic, underlined, superscript or indented text.
+So even when you see these features transcribe the words without any styling.
+Please also do not make note of the formatting in the text.

-Illegible text is anything you can’t read because a page is damaged, text is heavily crossed out or because you can’t tell what the author has written.
-If there is a word or a string of words you cannot read use a pair of square brackets around a question mark [?].
+Illegible text is anything you can’t read because a page is damaged, the text is crossed out, or you can’t tell what the author has written.
+If there is a word or a string of words you cannot read, transcribe as a pair of square brackets around a question mark [?].
 Example:

 - "I have [?] loved coffee ice cream"